When you reach Washington Row – turn around and look at the…..

 THE WEST HOUSE HOTEL – was located on the SW corner of Columbus Ave. and Water St. Ever since local contractor W. T. West opened the West House in 1858, the year the state fair visited Sandusky, the intersection of Water St. and Columbus Ave. has been a hub of activity.
 READ MORE

 THE WILKE BUILDING – 129 Columbus Ave.
 This small building was once part of the massive West House Hotel.
-It was a seperate building, but the West House had rooms above the storefront.
+It was a separate building, but the West House had rooms above the storefront.
 READ MORE

 STATE THEATER – After the West House Hotel was demolished William Seitz opened the State Theater motion picture house in 1928 on the site.
 READ MORE